What is Positioning? A Complete Guide to Building Your Brand’s Identity

 You can’t position a product without knowing who it’s for.
 Start by understanding your ideal customers—their needs, preferences, and challenges.

-• Conduct surveys: Ask questions about what they value in products similar to yours.
+• Conduct Surveys: Ask questions about what they value in products similar to yours.

-• Analyze target demographics and psychographics: Go beyond age and location—look at their habits, core values, and goals.
+• Analyze Target Demographics and Psychographics: Go beyond age and location—look at their habits, core values, and goals.

-• Build personas: Create detailed profiles of your ideal customers.
+• Build Personas: Create detailed profiles of your ideal customers.
 Include details like job roles, pain points, and what motivates them.

 When launching Slack, the team knew their audience was professionals frustrated with clunky communication tools.
 By focusing on simplicity and ease of use, Slack became the go-to platform for collaboration.

-• List competitors: Identify brands offering similar solutions.
+• List Competitors: Identify brands offering similar solutions.

-• Study their messaging: Look at their websites, social media, and advertising.
+• Study Their Messaging: Look at their websites, social media, and advertising.
 What are they emphasizing?

-• Find gaps: Notice areas where competitors fall short.
+• Find Gaps: Notice areas where competitors fall short.
 This could be in pricing, customer experience, or product features.

 Step 3: Define Your Unique Value Proposition (UVP)

-HubSpot’s UVP is clear: “All-in-one inbound marketing software.”
+For example, HubSpot’s UVP is clear: “All-in-one inbound marketing software.”
 This tells users exactly what they’re getting and why it’s valuable.

 Step 4: Craft Your Positioning Statement

-• Target audience: Who is the product for?
+• Target Audience: Who is the product for?

 • Problem: What challenge does it solve?